Yaw system: Passive yaw systems

 The passive yaw systems utilize the wind force in order to adjust the orientation of the wind turbine rotor into the wind.
-In their simplest form these system comprise a simple roller bearing connection between the tower and the nacelle and a tail fin mounted on the nacelle and designed in such a way that it turns the wind turbine rotor into the wind by exerting a "corrective" torque to the nacelle.
+In their simplest form these systems comprise a simple roller bearing connection between the tower and the nacelle and a tail fin mounted on the nacelle and designed in such a way that it turns the wind turbine rotor into the wind by exerting a "corrective" torque to the nacelle.
 Therefore, the power of the wind is responsible for the rotor rotation and the nacelle orientation.
 Alternatively in case of downwind turbines the tail fin is not necessary since the rotor itself is able to yaw the nacelle into the wind.
 In the event of skew winds the "wind pressure" on the swept area causes a yawing moment around the tower axis (z-axis) which orients the rotor.

 The tail fin (or wind vane) is commonly used for small wind turbines since it offers a low cost and reliable solution.
 It is however unable to cope with the high moments required to yaw the nacelle of a large wind turbine.
 The self-orientation of the downwind turbine rotors however is a concept able to function even for larger wind turbines.
 The French wind turbine manufacturer Vergnet has several medium and large self-orienting downwind wind turbines in production.

 Passive yaw systems have to be designed in a way that the nacelle does not follow the sudden changes in wind direction with too fast a yaw movement, in order to avoid high gyroscopic loads.
 Additionally the passive yaw systems with low yaw-friction are subjected to strong dynamic loads due to the periodic low amplitude yawing caused by the variation of the inertia moment during the rotor rotation.
 This effect becomes more severe with the reduction of the number of blades.

 The most common passive yaw systems are: